bethcha/newsoverview/README.md

 protests = Protests()
 protests_lang_list = protests.lang_protests()
 ```
-To call news from individual languages, follow the format `protests.language_protests()`, eg for german headlines, call `protests.de_protests()`.
+To call news from individual languages, follow the format `protests.language_protests()`, eg for German headlines, call `protests.de_protests()`.
 All languages will follow this format.

 ### TerrorNews Class
 Show a list of the functions used in the `TerrorNews` Class: